PokerPal/poker-pal-backend/README.md

 ### Building

-You have several options:
+You have a couple of options:

+- Open the solution in Rider or Visual Studio and run the build action.
 - Run `dotnet build` from the root of the repository.
-- Open the solution in Rider or Visual Studio and run the build action.
-- If you have `make` installed (most Unix-based systems will by default), run `make` from the top level of the repository.

 ### Running

 Again, several options:

 - Run one of the two launch profiles from within Rider or Visual Studio
-- With `make`, run `make inmemory` to run the backend only with an in-memory database; this is what you want for development most of the time.
+- Manually run `dotnet run --launch-profile "Local API/In Memory Database"`; this is what you want for development most of the time rather than the PostgreSQL configuration.
-- With `make`, run `make postgresql` to run the backend only with a PostgreSQL database.
-- Manually run `dotnet run --launch-profile "Local API/In Memory Database"`
 - Manually run `dotnet run --launch-profile "Local API/PostgreSQL"`